What will the apprentice be doing?

 Completion of the University of Sheffield's AMRC Training Centre apprenticeships are nationally recognised qualifications which are acknowledged and respected by employers across the world.
 These can open the door to many more opportunities, such as Engineering Management and Project Engineering positions across a range of sectors worldwide.

 Requirements and prospects Desired skills and personal qualities

-Communication skills, IT skills, Attention to detail, Organisation skills, Problem solving skills, Presentation skills, Analytical skills, Logical, Team working, Creative, Initiative, Multitask, Self motivated, Task orientated Qualifications
+Communication skills, IT skills, Attention to detail, Organisation skills, Customer care skills, Problem solving skills, Presentation skills, Number skills, Analytical skills, Logical, Team working, Creative, Initiative, Patience, Self motivated, Task orientated, Multitask, Interpersonal skills Qualifications

 BTEC or equivalent Engineering BTEC Level 3 or equivalent (Grade Distinction Merit / 120 Credit) Essential